Canardoux/flutter_sound/flutter_sound/README.md

 Flutter Sound can be used to play a beep from an asset all the way up to implementing a complete media player.

-This project is one of the two forks of the famous LGPL Flutter Sound Project 8.3.
-(The other being the GPL [Tau Sound Project 9.0](https://pub.dev/packages/tau_sound).

-This fork is published under the Mozilla Public License MPL2.0.
+This library is published under the Mozilla Public License MPL2.0.

 If your App will be covered by the GPL License, you probably want to consider using the GPL [Tau Sound Project 9.0](https://pub.dev/packages/tau_sound) : Tau Sound 9.0 offers several enhancement compared to Flutter Sound 8.3.